cam2135/CYD-Deck/README.md

 **SD card not detected**
 Format as FAT32.
 File must be named exactly `deck.deck` in the root of the card.

+**My changes disappear after a restart**
+If the SD card stays in the CYD, its `deck.deck` file is imported on every boot.
+Write the updated deck to the card again, or remove the card after the CYD has imported the version you want.

+**A button types into the wrong place**
+The CYD acts like a Bluetooth keyboard.
+Click the app or text field you want to control before pressing the button.
+Application, website, file, and folder buttons open Windows Run first, then type the configured value and press Enter.

 **Editor won't start**
 Run `py -m pip install customtkinter tkinterdnd2` and try again.